Stumblinbear/register-vm.rs/README.md

 # register-vm.rs

-This is just a toy bytecode virtual machine utilizing a register-based (rather than stack-based) written in Rust.
+This is just a toy bytecode virtual machine utilizing a register-based (rather than stack-based) architecture, written in Rust.

 ## Installation